jaredraycoleman/Southaven/Session Recaps/Session 11 - Crypts and Consequences.md

   Among the cult's notes, they found ominous references to a weapon called "the hammer," which had passed a dark test and been relocated to Lusteris' most secure location.
 ---
-The party emerged from the Vault of Imperative Truth, only to find a guard investigating the chamber where Winnifred Redwyne lay dead.
+The party emerged from the Vault of Imperative Truth, only to find a guard investigating the chamber where [[Winnifred Redwyne]] lay dead.
 The guard, visibly suspicious, ordered the party to wait in the adjoining room.
-There, another guard recognized Momeline and Lirielle from wanted posters.
-A tense standoff ensued—Momeline gave her real name, while Ferinthria offered a false one.
-Acting swiftly, Momeline cast Sleep on one guard, while Dravencoles knocked out the other before they could raise an alarm.
+There, another guard recognized [[Momeline Sweetwater|Momeline]] and [[Lirielle]] from wanted posters.
+A tense standoff ensued—Momeline gave her real name, while [[Ferinthria Everflame|Ferinthria]] offered a false one.
+Acting swiftly, Momeline cast Sleep on one guard, while [[Dravencoles]] knocked out the other before they could raise an alarm.

-On their way out of the Marble Academy Library, the party was nearly intercepted again.
+On their way out of the [[Marble Academy]] Library, the party was nearly intercepted again.
 A group of guards approached, but Lirielle, thinking quickly, pointed them back toward the restricted wing.
 The guards took the bait and ran.
-As the group slipped away, they spotted Lirielle's image on a wanted poster, confirming their faces were known in Lusteris.
+As the group slipped away, they spotted Lirielle's image on a wanted poster, confirming their faces were known in [[Lusteris]].

-Back at the Thistle household, the group recounted the encounter to Velara and the Thistles.
+Back at the Thistle household, the group recounted the encounter to [[Velara Kael|Velara]] and the Thistles.
 They discussed the book Void Crowned, Star Bound and the implications of the Vault.
-More pressing, though, was the matter brought to them by Ithilwen Galandel—the disappearing priestesses of the Sapphire Temple.
+More pressing, though, was the matter brought to them by [[Ithilwen Galandel]]—the disappearing priestesses of the [[Sapphire Temple]].

 Following Ithilwen's lead, the party investigated the crypts behind the city's ossuary.
 Using the medallion Ithilwen had gifted him, Dravencoles detected necromantic activity and identified a suspicious tomb.
 Inside, they uncovered a hidden passage leading to a dark cult lair.